Iguanodectes variatus

-Iguanodectes variatus is a small freshwater fish, described from the rivers of South America in 1993.
+Iguanodectes variatus is a species of freshwater ray-finned fish belonging to the family Iguanodectidae.
+This species is found in South America.
 It has a minor presence in the aquarium trade, but lacks the popularity that would make excessive wild capture a legitimate threat.
 That being said, the threats facing South American aquatic environments are of ongoing concern for the associated biodiversity.
 Still, I. variatus has been recorded from various rivers and has shown general adaptability to its environment, which speaks to a high survivability.

 Description

 Iguanodectes variatus reaches a maximum of 10.3 cm (4.1 in) standard length (SL).
 As with the rest of its genus, its base scale color ranges from silver to silvery-yellow (more often the former), but it has characteristic mottling on its sides in light-brown.
 The top of the snout is also colored brownish, which can help distinguish it from similar-looking congeners, though the light-brown mottling is unique to I. variatus within Iguanodectes regardless.
 It has a lateral line in reflective green, somewhat reminiscent of congener I. spilurus, and it has a dark stripe on its caudal fin that strictly occupies the middle portion therein.

 Species of Iguanodectes are generally narrow-bodied and slender, drawing comparisons to smelt or minnows.
 They usually bear some resemblance to sister genus Piabucus, but members of Piabucus have deeper chests and longer pectoral fins.